-Faculty, staff, graduate students, and employees should offer information about Privileged Confidential Support Services at the time of receiving a report of a sexual violence incident.
+Employees including faculty, staff and graduate students should offer information about Privileged Confidential Support Services at the time of receiving a report of a sexual violence incident.

-This page details the obligation of faculty, staff, graduate students, and employees to report incidents of sexual violence when they receive notice of such incidents.
+This page details the obligation of faculty, staff, graduate students and other employees to report incidents of sexual violence when they receive notice of such incidents.

-If you are interested in filing a complaint on your own behalf, the same reporting options are available to you.
+If you are an employee interested in filing a complaint on your own behalf, the same reporting options are available to you.